Spain or Portugal for Retirement: Which is Better?

 • Maintains a habitual residence in Portugal at any time within a 12-month period starting or ending in the fiscal year

-Like in Spain, Portuguese tax residents pay taxes on their worldwide income, which includes foreign retirement income.
-Tax rates for residents vary from 13.25% to 48%, depending on overall income.
+Just like in Spain, Portuguese tax residents pay taxes on their worldwide income, which includes foreign retirement income.
+Tax rates for residents vary from 13.25% to 48% in 2024, depending on overall income.

 Portugal also offers high-quality, affordable healthcare.
-At #40 on the Legatum Institute’s ranking of global health systems, it ranked slightly lower than Spain’s (#26) but significantly higher than the US (#69).
+At #40 on the aforementioned 2023 Legatum Institute ranking of global health systems, it ranked slightly lower than Spain (#26) but significantly higher than the US (#69).

 Portugal’s public healthcare system is called the Serviço Nacional de Saúde, or SNS (just like Spain’s).
 All residents have access to low-cost care through the SNS, although those with D7 visas must purchase private insurance until they receive their residence card.
 Again, healthcare quality is usually best in urban and affluent areas.